groundwater/rude/README.md

 > **Status** Alpha

-Track assets by adding them to the Rude database:
+Track assets by adding them to the Rude database, assets are tracked by file name only:

     $ rude add path/to/file.ext
     [OKAY] New asset added to local database as 'file.ext'